 |Japanese Cars||90 to 120 microns (μm) / 3.5 to 4,7 mills|

 As you can see, not all cars use the same paint depth standard.
 Also, you can expect more expensive cars to have thicker paint, while cheaper cars will often have thinner paint.

-Mostly, a good paint result is anything that’s above 90 microns (3.14 mills).
+A good paint depth reading is anything that’s above 90 microns (3.14 mills).
 With that result, you’re probably safe to do a paint correction.
 Again, it depends on the type of the vehicle and its factory paint depth.

-The best way to tell if there’s still enough clear coat is to measure the average, and then you’ll know what a good result of a specific part is good.
+The best way to tell if there’s still enough clear coat is to measure the average, and then you’ll know what a good result of a specific part is.